One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 Reasons To Visit Karaalioğlu Park, Antalya

-We’re in Antalya each year at the same time – March – for the Runtalya event so these photos of our ambles through Karaalioğlu Park have been taken over a few years, in the same month.
+We’re in Antalya each year at the same time – March or April – for the Runtalya event.
+So these photos of our ambles through Karaalioğlu Park have been taken over a few years, at the same time of year.

 Take In Some History With Hıdırlık Tower

-We always stay in Kaleiçi when we go to Antalya.
+We usually stay in the old town, Kaleiçi when we go to Antalya.

-And one of the entrances to Karalioğlu Park is just as you exit the old town.
+And one of the entrances to Karaalioğlu Park is just as you head downhill and exit the old town.
 From here, you can take in Hıdırlık Tower.

 This tower has stood here, overlooking the Mediterranean and the ancient harbour since the Roman period; 2nd Century.